elaspog/code_snippets_and_courses/docker/_tutorial-udemy-docker-and-kubernetes-the-complete-guide/readme.md

 * `exit` command

-in local shell 1:
+in local terminal 1:

 ```
 docker run -it bosybox sh
 ```

-in local shell 2:
+in local terminal 2:

 ```
 docker run -it bosybox sh
 ```

-in local shell 3:
+in local terminal 3:

 ```
 docker ps
 ```

-in local shell 1:
+in local terminal 1:

 ```
 # touch hithere
 # ls
 ```

-in local shell 2:
+in local terminal 2:

 ```
 # ls	// there is no file named 'hithere'